 The Award honours his legacy with previous recipients including Andrew Bovell, Judy Davis, Rolf de Heer, Freda Glynn, David Dhalatnghu Gulpilil AM, Scott Hicks, David Jowsey, Dennis O’Rourke, Bruna Papandrea, and the combined contributions of David Stratton AM and Margaret Pomeranz AM.

-We’re thrilled to announce the Don Dunstan Award 2023 Recipient is Sally Riley!
+The 2023 Don Dunstan Award Recipient is Sally Riley!

 Wiradjuri woman Sally Riley has always been a robust voice for Aboriginal representation in the film industry.
 Until recently she was ABC’s Head of Drama and Entertainment, Sally also served as the Executive Producer on both the award-winning film Mabo and the acclaimed series Redfern Now – the first television drama commissioned, written, acted and produced by Indigenous Australians.